Memory Research Shows Us How to Persuade

 Forty-five first year psychology students were told three stories about their grade-school experiences and asked about their memories of them.
 Two of the accounts were of real grade three to six events recounted to the researchers by the participant’s parents.
 The third event was fictitious, but also attributed to the parents.
 It related how, in grade one, the subject and a friend got into trouble for putting Slime (a colourful gelatinous goo-like toy made by Mattel that came in a garbage can) in their teacher’s desk.

-Question One: Estimate the percentage of students who literally believed the Slime story to be true in the groups where there were no class photo.
+Question One: Estimate the percentage of students who literally believed the Slime story to be true in the groups where there was no class photo.

 a) 3% b) 9% c) 14% d) 20% e) 25%

-Question Two: Estimate the percentage of students who literally believed the Slime story to be true in the groups where there was a class photo shown to the students.
+Question Two: Estimate the percentage of other students studied who literally believed the Slime story to be true in the groups where there was a class photo shown to the students.

 a) 16% b28% c) 45% d) 58% e) 67%

-The answers are that the mere suggestion of the Slime incident attributed to the parents caused 25% of the people to believe it actually happened.
+The mere suggestion of the Slime incident (Question 1) attributed to the parents caused 25% of the people to believe it actually happened.
 That is rather amazing, but consistent with what we have believed about suggestibility.

-In the group where the individuals were told the same exact story but also shown the class picture from that grade, 67% of the students believed the fictional story about themselves to be absolutely true.
+In the group where the individuals were told the same exact story but also shown the class picture from a few years earlier, 67% of the students believed the fictional story about themselves to be absolutely true.

 “The false memories were richly detailed,” says Dr. Lindsay, whose research focuses on memory and who co-authored the paper with a team from the University of Victoria and the Victoria University of Wellington, New Zealand.